How Customer Insights Help Product Teams Build Features People Want

 3. They score insights by revenue impact, not just user preference

-Most customer research fails before it begins because teams ask the wrong questions.
-The first week should focus on figuring out what actually matters to the business:
+Most research fails before it starts because teams ask the wrong questions.
+Week 1 focuses on identifying the business problems worth investigating:

 • Is acquisition friction killing conversion?